michele13/linux-tools/toolchains/toolchain-v2/README.md

 It also allows you to ***repeat*** or ***skip*** certain steps. an `env` file is automatically created when a step is completed without errors.

-The folowing is sample `env` file produced by a complete build:
+The folowing is a sample `env` file produced by a complete build:

 ```
 OFFLINE=1